Online Registration (NEW!) details below!

 So now you may have a little more insight as to why I do what I do and why I text & email you and bug you about the PBC: My family is just trying to take a couple bad hands we were dealt and trying to make a better one…

 We’ve setup an easy way for you to play for FREE: we have a Sponsor Form to help you pay your entry fee.
-You can ask your friends, co-workers and family to help you with your entry by donating to the Ronald McDonald House.
+You can ask your friends, co-workers and family to help you with your entry.

 With each $10 of donation you will receive a raffle ticket (for a variety of prizes).
 The more money you get donated the more raffle tickets you will receive.

 All players will receive Players Package, Lunch and whatever else we can get.
 Any and all players are welcome, NO players will be turned away.
 We will find a division for you to play in no matter your skill level.